MySupersuit/DecentralisedIdentityVaxPaspsport/README.md

+# A COVID-19 Vaccine Passport
+The folder `midController` is where my 4 controllers reside

+The top level folder holds all the agent files

+The folder `von-network` holds the Ledger provided by the Verifiable Organisations Network

+# Instructions

-# Focked by kctam for a demonstration
+# Forked by kctam for a demonstration
 This is the forked version of Hyperledger Aries Cloud Agent - Python.
 This is for the demonstration in this [article](https://medium.com/@kctheservant/demonstration-of-hyperledger-aries-cloud-agent-6e476a5426b0?).
 Several demo files are modified.
 Please refer that article for the demo.